bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/1-3/README.md

+# Contents
-this readme contains 2 pieces of information
+This readme contains 2 pieces of information
 * question 1 briefing
-* screenshots for all routes
+* screenshots for all routes from question 1 to 3

 ## Question 1: "briefly show how you did this"